hydraplatform/hydra-server/doc/devdocs/HydraDB/index.rst

 can be created per network, meaning multiple different datasets can be used on the same network.

- * scenario_id: Unique identifier
+ * id: Unique identifier
  * network_id: The network to which this scenario applies
- * scenario_name: The name of this scenario
+ * name: The name of this scenario
- * scenario_description: Non-mandatory description
+ * description: Non-mandatory description
- * scenario_layout: Used to store layout information for the UI
+ * layout: Used to store layout information for the UI
  * start_time: Scenario start time (required for some models)
  * end_time: Scenario end time
  * time_step: Scenario time step